 Local governments are legally obligated to ameliorate water pollution and reduce its harmful effects and they are well-positioned to develop innovative, and meaningful community- based solutions.
 VML supports the ability of localities to employ credible and efficacious, low impact water pollution prevention and control measures without the additional burden of securing the prior review and/or permitting of state and federal agencies.

-VML supports legislation requiring the study of tree preservation and planting as either a land cover type (i.e., in addition to impervious, turf, and forest conditions) or a stormwater best management practice (BMP), with the intent of providing an additional tool for stormwater compliance.
-If certified as a land cover type or BMP, the study would also determine how much stormwater credit shall be awarded.
-Crediting tree preservation and planting can create opportunities for developers and local governments to have more tools for stormwater and flood mitigation.
+VML supports legislation providing localities with greater authority to preserve trees and planting creating opportunities for developers and local governments to have more tools for stormwater and flood mitigation.

-Additionally, VML supports an amendment to Virginia Code § 15.2-961 that would allow local governments greater flexibility in the reforestation, preservation, and management of urban forests.
+VML supports an amendment to Virginia Code § 15.2-961 that would allow local governments greater flexibility in the reforestation, preservation, and management of urban forests.

 Municipalities have made extraordinary investments and progress in reducing nutrients from wastewater treatment plants.
 Permitted waste load allocations to municipal wastewater treatment plants are central to localities’ ability to comply with current water quality laws and to accommodate future growth and economic development.
 The Commonwealth should support regulatory stability as to existing facilities and their allocations.
+The Virginia Nutrient Credit Exchange Program should continue as the primary vehicle for new public or private sources to acquire allocations and/or credits with facilities owners’ consent on agreed terms.

+Additionally, when in an era of extraordinary state or national emergencies or other circumstances that result in long-term high unemployment, employee furloughs, and reduced wages, thus resulting in many ratepayers’ difficulty in paying monthly water and wastewater bills, the state should be cognizant of municipal utilities’ and public service authorities’ reduced abilities due to lost revenue to undertake desired or required capital improvements to water quality treatment systems.

-The Virginia Nutrient Credit Exchange Program should continue as the primary vehicle for new public or private sources to acquire allocations and/or credits with facilities owners’ consent on agreed terms.In the interest of increasing and improving the level of water quality data for impaired watersheds and waterbodies in Virginia, the State should leverage and actively employ state university assets (laboratories, equipment, etc.) and subject matter experts (scientists, graduate students, etc.) to collaborate with local governments to gather and analyze rigorous water quality data.
+In the interest of increasing and improving the level of water quality data for impaired watersheds and waterbodies in Virginia, the State should leverage and actively employ state university assets (laboratories, equipment, etc.) and subject matter experts (scientists, graduate students, etc.) to collaborate with local governments to gather and analyze rigorous water quality data.
 Such high-quality data can then be used by state agencies and local governments to document the effectiveness of locally specific water quality improvement plans, which are required of localities with MS4 Permits, and aid the state in its duty to monitor and track the health of state waters.

 Conservation